bleggett/drelbsos/README.md

 # DrelbsOS

-An Atari-approved, Spectrum-certified, disgustingly personal Fedora Atomic variant, based on Silverblue.
+An Atari-approved, ZX Spectrum-certified, disgustingly personal Fedora Atomic variant, based on Silverblue.

 DrelbsOS is indebted to the amazing work Universal Blue has done to make building Fedora OSTree variants ridiculously simple.